everx-labs/everdev/docs/creating_controller.md

 ## How to implement a Controller

-Create folder for new controller:
+Create a folder for a new controller:

 ```shell
 mkdir src/controllers/foo
 cd src/controllers/foo
 ```

-Create `index.ts` with controller definition:
+Create `index.ts` with the controller's definition:

 ```ts
 import { ToolController } from "../../core";